elixir-lang/elixir/lib/elixir/pages/anti-patterns/process-anti-patterns.md

 #### Refactoring

 To ensure that clients of a library have full control over their systems, regardless of the number of processes used and the lifetime of each one, all processes must be started inside a supervision tree.
 As shown below, this code uses a `Supervisor` as a supervision tree.
 When this Elixir application is started, two different counters (`Counter` and `:other_counter`) are also started as child processes of the `Supervisor` named `App.Supervisor`.
-Both are initialized to `0`.
+One is initialized with `0`, the other with `15`.
 By means of this supervision tree, it is possible to manage the lifecycle of all child processes (stopping or restarting each one), improving the visibility of the entire app.

 ```elixir
 defmodule SupervisedProcess.Application do